JeremyFisher/GenRe-ShapeHD/md/spherical.md

 ## Code

-The code to generate Spherical Maps using is available [here](link-to-code).
+The instructions to generate Spherical Maps using is available [here](link-to-code).
 The original data can be replicated by running this code on the replicated renders which can be obtained as [described here](rendering.md).